collapsed-stacks/startups/questions/1379/partner-employee-or-intern.md

 - posted by: [Riad C](https://stackexchange.com/users/5235555/riad-c) on 2014-11-14
 - score: 2

-<p>I speak from experience, and I have taken upon all three positions you have mentioned into my company.</p>
+I speak from experience, and I have taken upon all three positions you have mentioned into my company.

-<p>Be careful who you partner with, it may mean them doing a fair amount of the work that you could have possibly done yourself, or it may mean that your business operations excel to a stage at which wouldn't have been possible without them.
-Calculate this before making a decision.</p>
+Be careful who you partner with, it may mean them doing a fair amount of the work that you could have possibly done yourself, or it may mean that your business operations excel to a stage at which wouldn't have been possible without them.
+Calculate this before making a decision.

-<p>Employees, if they're not going to be taking too much capital out of the business, then definitely hire them.
-They work well if you correctly assess their skills and capabilities, so once again, calculate the risk and the benefits, and weight them accordingly.</p>
+Employees, if they're not going to be taking too much capital out of the business, then definitely hire them.
+They work well if you correctly assess their skills and capabilities, so once again, calculate the risk and the benefits, and weight them accordingly.

-<p>Finally, interns.
+Finally, interns.
 My favourite.
 I'm a university startup for the gaming industry, so landing interns was a major breeze for me.
 Not only do they get to work on something "cool", they were getting work experience.
 These students are working for you for FREE, so be careful in how you handle it.
 People burn out quickly, especially if they feel devalued often.
 Nurture their growth and education, cater it to suit their schedules and skills, and make sure you keep the internship an enjoyable experience.
 I'm still a university student, and I know that students discuss companies where their experience was terrible (I would know, I was one of those students).
-One thing though, one of our interns contributed a significant amount of code to the project, and is being moved into a paid position as he has satisfactorily completed his internship.</p>
+One thing though, one of our interns contributed a significant amount of code to the project, and is being moved into a paid position as he has satisfactorily completed his internship.

-<p>To summarise though, calculate all decisions and weight the benefits with the risks.
-You don't want to mess up bringing in someone, it's a major pain and can cause many problems down the line.</p>
+To summarise though, calculate all decisions and weight the benefits with the risks.
+You don't want to mess up bringing in someone, it's a major pain and can cause many problems down the line.

 ## Answer 1386